-• Acknowledge smoking and ask how she feels about it "I understand that you're still smoking.
+Acknowledge smoking and ask how she feels about it.

+"I understand that you're still smoking.
 How are you feeling about that?"
-(Acknowledge her response.) • Assess her plans "What would you like to do about your smoking at this point?"
-If she doesn't want to make any changes, skip to page 5.
+(Acknowledge her response.)

+"What would you like to do about your smoking at this point?"
-If she wants to cut down, skip to cutting down section.

-If she is interested in quitting, continue here.
+- " If she doesn't want to make any changes, skip to page 30. - " If she wants to cut down, skip to cutting down section. - " If she is interested in quitting, continue here. - > Encourage her to set a Quit Date.

-• Encourage her to set a Quit Date "Well, it sounds like your ready to quit and that's terrific.
-Can I interest you in setting a quit date?"
+"Well, it sounds like you're ready to quit and that's terrific.
+Can I interest you in setting a Quit Date?"

 (Acknowledge response.
 Praise agreement to a Quit Date and write it down.
 Ask her how she can prepare for that day.
-Use the tabbed section to help her prepare.) - If she asks about using NRT's or other drugs to help her quit, advise her to talk with a healthcare provider or a pharmacist. - If this is the third counseling call, summarize call and negotiate next contact "I've enjoyed talking with you, and I'd like to be in touch with you in about a month.
+Use the appropriate section to help her prepare.)

+- > If she asks about using NRTs or other drugs to help her quit, advise her to talk with a healthcare provider or a pharmacist. - > If this is the third counseling call, summarize call and negotiate next contact.

+"I've enjoyed talking with you, and I'd like to be in touch with you in about a month.
 Is that okay with you?
 Could I call you on at ?"
 (If no, negotiate a better time.)
-"I look forward to talking to you again on ." • If this is the fourth counseling call, tell her this is your last contact and wish her well "I've really enjoyed talking with you.
+"I look forward to talking to you again on ."

+If this is the fourth counseling call, tell her this is your last contact and wish her well.

+"I've really enjoyed talking with you.
 This is my last call to you, so I want to wish you much success with your efforts to quit smoking.
 I'm hopeful that you can do it.
-Again, I've enjoyed talking with you and wish you success." • Record information on Telephone Support Log.
+Again, I've enjoyed talking with you and wish you success."

-If she has not mentioned quitting, but wants to cut down:

-"Okay, are you thinking about cutting down in preparation for quitting?"
-If yes: "Okay, I understand you'd like to cut down first.
-Let her know that "although smoking fewer cigarettes is probably better than smoking more, quitting smoking completely is the best thing you can do for you and your baby."
-"Setting a quit date can help you prepare to quit".
-If no: Skip to next bulleted item ("Discuss some aids to cutting down") If yes: "Okay, I understand you'd like to cut down first.
-How far would you like to cut down to before you quit?"
-(Get number of cigs/day) "Okay and when do you think you could be at that lower level?"
-(Get a date; praise) "That sounds great.
-"Okay, do you think you might be interested in setting a quit date after you reach that level?
-If yes: Praise heavily and record her Quit Date.
+- > "Okay, are you thinking about cutting down in preparation for quitting?" - " If yes: "Okay, I understand you'd like to cut down first.
+Some women find that a helpful step toward eventually quitting for good."
+Let her know that "although smoking fewer cigarettes is probably better than smoking more, quitting smoking completely is the best thing you can do for you and your baby.
+Setting a Quit Date can help you prepare to quit."

+How far would you like to cut down on your smoking before you quit?"
+(Get number of cigs/day.)

+"Okay, and when do you think you could be at that point (or reach that goal)?"
+(Get a date; praise.)

+"That sounds great.
+Do you want to go on to set a Quit Date for after you reach that point or goal?"